sandeepgangaram/password-manager-app/README.md

 # Password Manager for Desktop

 It will both generate strong and secure passwords, as well as manage you already existing passwords.
+## Written in Python
+    Packages used: tkinter, random, pyperclip, pyinstaller (to bundle)

 ### Why
 "How much of your digital life would you lose if you lost a single password?